 The family and culture in which a person grows up often set the stage for how they eat and pass their time as adults.
 If your family consumed a lot of sugary beverages and high-fat food, watched a lot of television, and was not regularly active, you are likely to develop similar habits that are hard to break later in life.

 Socioeconomic factors play many roles in influencing obesity.
 It is difficult to eat a nutritious and balanced diet without access to a grocery store with fresh produce and other healthy choices.
 Fresh foods can be more expensive than processed foods and can take longer to cook.
 Without education about nutrition or skills in meal planning and cooking, it can be daunting to choose and prepare foods that support good health and weight loss goals.
-It is difficult to get exercise if there are no sidewalks or parks in your neighborhood, if you can’t afford a gym membership, or if it’s dangerous to go for a walk or ride a bike where you live.
+It is difficult to get exercise if there are no sidewalks or parks in your neighborhood, if you can’t afford a gym membership (or if your gym has closed temporarily due to a health scare like the COVID-19 pandemic), or if it’s dangerous to go for a walk or ride a bike where you live.

 Stress can be a factor in weight gain.
 Hormones released in people with chronic stress have been shown to stimulate hunger and encourage the choice of high-calorie foods, which act on the brain to lessen the feeling of stress.
 This cycle, known as the hypothalamic-pituitary-adrenal axis, can lead to eating as a way to cope with stress.